couchbaselabs/docs-ng/contents/_ruby/content.markdown

 # Getting Started

-<p class="lab"></p>Awesome that you want to learn more about Couchbase!
-This is the right place to
-start your journey.
+Awesome that you want to learn more about Couchbase!
+This is the right place to start your journey.
 This chapter will teach you the basics of Couchbase and how to interact with it through the Ruby Client SDK.